44(0)24 7652 8321

+On how temperature regulates NF-κB dynamics and function through timing of A20 transcription.
+Details here.
 On new analytical approximation and faster simulation of large complex stochastic models.
 Available here.
 On heterogeneous NF-kB dynamics.
+Details here.
+Reviewing Systems Chronotherapeutics.
+Details here.
+On ReTrOS, a MATLAB Toolbox for Reconstructing Transcriptional Activity.
+Details here.
+On a novel method for inferring transcriptional regulation.
+Details here.
+On generating reproducible, statistically sound, and broadly useful genome-scale data.
 Details here.
 On PeTTSy : a computational tool for perturbation analysis of complex systems biology models.
 Details here.
 On metabolism and developmental processes in drought-stressed Arabidopsis.
 Details here.
 On cellular heterogeneity resulting from stochastic or pulsatile transcription within a complex tissue environment.
 Characterises spatio-temporal the transcription dynamics of the prolactin gene.
 Details here.
 On inference for Stochastic Reaction Networks and using constraints and their value for optimization of large ODE systems.
 Details here.

-BBSRC Lola Grant Systems Biology analysis of biological timers and inflammation has recently started.
+BBSRC Lola Grant Systems Biology analysis of biological timers and inflammation is in its last two years.
 This is a joint project with groups from Manchester led by Mike White and the total funding is approximately £5.2m.
 The Warwick team will lead the theoretical and mathematical aspects of this grant.
 Postocs interested in working on this project should contact me.

-PhD studentship projects available on circadian clocks, cancer & chronotherapy, the NF-kappaB and Nrf2 signalling systems, information and cellular decision-making, development and mathematical aspects of systems biology.
+PhD studentship projects available on developmental biology, circadian clocks, cancer & chronotherapy, the NF-kappaB and Nrf2 signalling systems, information and cellular decision-making, development and mathematical aspects of systems biology.
 Interested students should email me.

 A A. Pinto, D A. Rand and F Ferreira, Fine Structures of Hyperbolic Diffeomorphisms, Springer Monographs in Mathematics ISSN 1439-7382 (published October 22nd, 2008).
 Fine Structures web page here.